abintom/abintom.github.io/_posts/2021-02-07-find-kill-process-on-port.markdown

 ```
 eg: `lsof -i tcp:5253`

-The `lsof` command will list all the process running on that port and the output will list the PIDs of the process with other infos.
+The `lsof` command will list all the process running on that port with their PIDs.
 ```
 COMMAND   PID    USER   FD   TYPE             DEVICE SIZE/OFF NODE NAME node    59925 abintom   23u  IPv6 0xe1a616838e9ee039      0t0  TCP *:5253 (LISTEN)